x0reaxeax/Grounded2Minimal/README.md

  - **That's it:** Adheres to the "Minimal" part of the program's name.

 ## Getting started
- 1. Download or build GroundedMinimal.dll
+ 1. Download or build Grounded2Minimal.dll
  2. Load into the game.
 Like actually load into the world, not just main menu.
- 3. Inject GroundedMinimal.dll into `Maine-Win64-Shipping.exe` using your fave injector.
+ 3. Inject Grounded2Minimal.dll into `Grounded2-WinGRTS-Shipping.exe` (Steam), or `Grounded2-WinGDK-Shipping.exe` (Xbox Game Pass) using your fave injector.
  4. Enjoy

-*Sideloading is broken rn, don't try to sideload this as `DBGCORE.DLL`*

 ## GUI Usage
 ![GUI](GUIScreenshot.png)

 The simple GUI provides the following features:
 ### Settings
- - **Shod Debug Console:** Shows/Hides the debug console.
+ - **Show Debug Console:** Shows/Hides the debug console.
  - **Global Cheat Mode:** Controls whether connected players are allowed to spawn items using chat commands.
- - **Global C2 Authority:** Controls whether connected players are allowed to trigger C2Cycles using chat commands.

-### C2Cycle
- - **C2Cycle:** Triggers a C2Cycle (the game might freeze for a second or two).
-If "Global C2 Authority" is enabled, all connected players can trigger a C2Cycle using the in-game chat command `/c2cycle`.
-Yep, just type it.
-The host can always use this command, regardless of the setting.

 ### Item Spawner
 #### Spawning via GUI